-Shire intends to apply genetic research across the SHP655 development program to differentiate participants with congenital (genetic) versus acquired TTP.
-Collection of appropriate samples from populations with well described clinical characteristics may lead to improvements in the design and interpretation of clinical studies, genetically guided treatment strategies, and a better understanding of disease etiology, which may lead to new therapeutic approaches.
+Shire intends to apply genetic research across the SHP655 development program to differentiate participants with congenital (genetic) versus acquired TTP to determine eligibility to participate in this study.

 Candidate genes which may be studied include those potentially related to the mechanism of action of SHP655 as well as those potentially responsible for absorption, disposition, metabolism, and excretion of SHP655.
-Future research may suggest other genes, gene categories, proteins, etc., as candidates for influencing not only response to SHP655, but also susceptibility to TTP for which SHP655 may be evaluated.
-Thus, this additional genomic research may involve the future study of additional unnamed genes or gene categories, but only as they relate to TTP disease susceptibility and drug action.